Welcome to Low T Center – North Park!

 Jason Jackson, MPAS, PA-C

-Jason received his Bachelor of Science degree from Texas A&M University in 2003.
+Jason Jackson received his Bachelor of Science degree from Texas A&M University in 2003.
 After working in the biochemistry department at the University of Texas Southwestern Medical Center as a research assistant for several years, Jason continued his education at the University of North Texas Health Science Center earning his Master of Physician Assistant Studies degree in 2012.
-While there he was heavily involved in student government and campus activities, acting as president of the Physician Assistant Student Association, a student ambassador, and a tutor.
+While there, he was heavily involved in student government and campus activities, acting as president of the Physician Assistant Student Association, a student ambassador, and a tutor.
 Jason worked in the field of geriatrics prior to joining Low T Center.
-He maintains an active lifestyle, regularly participating in marathons, ultra marathons, century rides, and triathlons.
-Jason is a Dallas native and frequently enjoys the musical, food, cinematic, and other diversions the area has to offer.
+He maintains an active lifestyle, regularly participating in marathons, ultra-marathons, century rides, and triathlons.

 - January 2, 2015I had a friend in college – an athlete, supremely athletic and conditioned – who used to joke all of the time about what he was going to do once his playing days were over and constant workouts were a thing of the past.
 “I’m going to eat whatever, whenever I want”, he used to ...